total-typescript/beginners-typescript-tutorial/README.md

 You'll know if you've succeeded because the tests will pass.

 **If you succeeed**, or **if you get stuck**, unpause the video and check out the `*.solution.ts`.
 You can see if your solution is better or worse than mine!

+You can run `yarn solution 01` to run the tests and typechecking on the solution.

 ## Acknowledgements